theomarentes/toolkit.theoatrix.net/README.md

 Provide UX/UI design documentation(wireframes) that adequately show Agile methodology implementation.
 HD: Provides wireframes that show exceptional planning of project flow and structure including but not limited to space distribution, content prioritisation, intended actions, functions, relationships between screens.

+## Libraries Used
+Will be completed with Part B

 ## Testing